-Tom English: Sacked Rangers boss Pedro Caixinha was at the wrong movie at Ibrox
+Tom English: Rangers sack Pedro Caixinha - but challenge even bigger than before

 When he fell out with Miller, he said he wouldn't divulge what had gone on between them despite multiple leaks from his dressing room.
 "Have some of you been to Las Vegas?
 Yes?
 OK, did you tell your wife everything that happened when you left Las Vegas?
 But some guys are going and telling everything to their wife."

 It had to stop.
 Millions of pounds had been spent and there was no progress and no authority.
-After getting suckered by Kilmarnock at Ibrox on Wednesday night, Caixinha said he was hurting more than any fan.
+After getting suckered by Kilmarnock at Ibrox on Wednesday, Caixinha said he was hurting more than any fan.
 "I'm blue inside."
 That shtick had worn thin by then, not before time.

 The board are now left with a mess of their own making.
 A manager and three coaches to pay off, a squad full of expensive, and failing, recruits, and a support to appease.
 Dave King is the chairman but he's largely an absentee.
 Who's actually running Rangers?
 It's a question we have been asking for years.

 McInnes is the new favourite to succeed Caixinha.
-He should have been approached the last time, but it's likely they'll contact him this time, presuming that reality has dawned on those who make these decisions at Ibrox.
+He should have been approached the last time, but it's likely they will contact him this time, presuming that reality has dawned on those who make these decisions at Ibrox.
 So much is wrong on and off the pitch there that McInnes saying yes is by no means a formality.

 Even before Caixinha there was a huge job to be done.
 In his wake, the challenge is even bigger than before.